mnallamalli97/commaAI2018/README.md

 5. Then I attached the speeds(Yaxis) given from the training video frames to the optical flow frames(Xaxis)

-6. Then I trained a model I made (I am calling it `mehar_model()`) by fitting these points in n dimensional grid +The model I made is a Keras model running on top of tensor flow.
+6. Then I trained a model I made (I am calling it `mehar_model()`) by fitting these points in n dimensional grid
+	+ The model I made is a Keras model running on top of tensor flow.
 It is a CNN.

 ## Results:
 +The model learned from the training data  has a MSE of <4.0 with a score of 0.95.
 My goal at the beginning of this project was to minimize the loss to be <1.0, and I am happy to say I was able to accomplish that.